 You can reduce your chances of being involved in a nighttime accident by taking a few simple steps.
 First, make sure that you never get behind the wheel when you are under the influence.
 This will increase your chances of being in an accident.
 Second, don’t drive while you are overly fatigued.

 Try to make the trip at a different hour or have someone else take the wheel.
 Third, make sure that your car’s headlights are working properly.
 Faulty headlights can make it tough for you to see and difficult for others to see you.

 Experienced Los Angeles Traffic Accident Attorneys

 Have you been injured in a Los Angeles car accident?
 If so, you may be entitled to compensation from the person responsible for your accident.
 This compensation can be extremely helpful to pay for medical bills, property damage, and other losses you have suffered because of your accident.
-Contact the Citywide Law Group today to find out how we can maximize the money you receive in a settlement or offer.
+Contact a Los Angeles personal injury attorney at Citywide Law Group today to find out how we can maximize the money you receive in a settlement or offer.